varigence/docs/bimlflex/reference-documentation/ChangeReferencesToIntegrationKey.md

 # Change References To Integration Key

-Should Import Metadata add derived Integration Keys from source references or use source columns for references
+Determines whether the Import Metadata feature adds derived Integration Keys based on source references, or use source columns for references.

 Notes:
 * This setting is part of the `Model` settings category.
 * The default value for this setting is `Y`.